 Wildlife, working lands, and rural economies are interdependent, the health of each depends on the health of the others.
 By protecting our wildlife, we protect our state, our citizens, and our economy.
 I know I will be filling out the application as soon as it becomes available, and I hope I can count on you to purchase your Wyoming Conservation License plate and help us towards our goal of minimizing both human and wildlife deaths on our roadways.

-- On January 1, the Wyoming Department of Transportation will make available the application for the license plate HERE
+- On January 1, 2019 the Wyoming Department of Transportation made available the application for the license plate HERE

 - Click on the plate labeled “Wildlife Conservation” and print and fill out the pdf application and deliver it to your County Treasurer with the appropriate funds ($150)

-- You can also bypass the pdf and fill out an available application at your County Treasurers office- they will have them available on January 2nd.
+- You can also bypass the pdf and fill out an available application at your County Treasurers’ office

 - You can purchase this plate even if your registration is not due, however, if it is due, make sure to get your application in at least 30 days prior to its expiration.